Features of the Apertura AD series

 Apertura includes a fan to help the primary mirror come to an optimum temperature quickly.
 This shortens that warm-up/cool-down time.
 This can also be very helpful in keeping the mirror at an optimum temperature if the temperature is changing rapidly.
 You will be very happy to have this valuable feature.
 This is an extra cost option on many other scopes.

 As I said earlier, the Dobsonian design, based on the Newtonian optical tube and the Dobsonian mount, is the price-performance leader.
 However, compared to other telescope designs, Dobsonian telescopes can be considered large and somewhat heavy.

 - 8” Optical Tube – 24.5 pounds and 46.5” Mount 27.7 pounds

 - 10” Optical Tube – 34.8 pounds and 48.5” Mount 31.4 pounds

 - 12” Optical Tube – 47.8 pounds and 57.5” Mount 38.3 pounds

 While the numbers may give you pause, note that the optical tube is easily lifted off the mount and moved separately.
 You can also use a cart or hand truck to move them around if you don’t wish to carry them.
 That is what I do.

 If you can store your telescope at ground level, the size and weight can easily be managed using a cart or hand truck.
 The photo shows my AD12.
-It lives in my garage on the hand truck.
-When I want to use it I just roll it out to the observing site on my property.
+It lives in my garage on a hand truck.
+When I want to use it, I just roll it out to the observing site on my property.
 This makes handling this large scope very easy.